HanhDoan2407/BookingsHoldingstock/README.md

 fails to reject a unit root at every specification, but first-differenced log returns are stationary and statistically indistinguishable from white noise.
 The Box–Jenkins procedure converges on the simplest possible model, `ARIMA(0,1,0)` without drift — past price movements carry no linear predictive information about future returns.
-This is consistent with the weak-form Efficient Market Hypothesis and matches the conclusion of the original EViews-based paper almost exactly, despite the shorter sample window used here.

 ---